Reservations

 In the painting below by Alton, NH artist Peter Ferber, “Grand Summers at the Weirs”, depicting the Weirs Beach waterfront as it would have appeared just after the turn of the century, you can see Romeo’s Balcony on the far left.
 The grand New Hotel Weirs in the center of the painting was destroyed by fire in 1924, and is now the location of the Half Moon Motel & Cottages.

-The photo below is an aerial of the Weirs Beach waterfront.
+The photo below is a 1998 aerial of the Weirs Beach waterfront.
 Romeo’s Balcony is at the center of the photo and pointed out by an arrow and transparent dot.

 A fisherman proudly displays his catch in this 1902 photograph.
-Romeo’s Balcony is seen in the background left, while the NHVA’s 1st Cavalry and 14th Regiment buildings are seen in the background right.
+Romeo’s Balcony is seen on the left; the NHVA’s 14th Regiment building is seen in the middle, and the 1st Cavalry building is seen on the right.

 1932 photograph of unknown lady with Romeo’s behind.